logrinto/IAD2017.thesis/sites/example/src/pages/IAD2017--Marc/index.md

 #### Tier 1:

-Zitat: «$3 PER MONTH: Supporters get access to our **patron-only discord** and **exclusive update posts **on our docs and upcoming projects here on Patreon. **Plus: **Our sincere thanks for supporting our work.» [Quelle](https://www.patreon.com/noclip)
+Zitat: «$3 PER MONTH: Supporters get access to our **patron-only discord** and **exclusive update posts **on our docs and upcoming projects here on Patreon. **Plus: **Our sincere thanks for supporting our work.» [^quote-twentyfive]

 #### Tier 2:

-Zitat: «$5 PER MONTH: Insiders get access to all of our behind-the-scenes videos (filming around the world, working in the studio, updates), plus exclusive episodes of the Noclip Podcast every single month. **Plus: **Discord Access, Patron Posts, our sincere thanks!» [Quelle](https://www.patreon.com/noclip)
+Zitat: «$5 PER MONTH: Insiders get access to all of our behind-the-scenes videos (filming around the world, working in the studio, updates), plus exclusive episodes of the Noclip Podcast every single month. **Plus: **Discord Access, Patron Posts, our sincere thanks!» [^quote-twentysix]

 #### Tier 3:

-Zitat: «$10 PER MONTH: Join our crew to **watch the documentaries days before** they go public and get access to **bonus scenes** that didn't make it into the final cut.  **Plus: **Behind-the-Scenes Video Library, Bonus Podcasts, Discord Access, Patron Posts, our sincere thanks!» [Quelle](https://www.patreon.com/noclip)
+Zitat: «$10 PER MONTH: Join our crew to **watch the documentaries days before** they go public and get access to **bonus scenes** that didn't make it into the final cut.  **Plus: **Behind-the-Scenes Video Library, Bonus Podcasts, Discord Access, Patron Posts, our sincere thanks!» [^quote-twentyseven]

 #### Tier 4:

 Zitat: «$30 PER MONTH:Immortalize your patronage by becoming a Noclip producer.
 Pledge at this tier, and your **name will appear during the closing credits** of our docs.
-Plus join us** live for a Q&A every month**. **Plus: **Early Access, Behind-the-Scenes Video Library, Bonus Scenes, Bonus Podcasts, Discord Access, Patron Posts, our love and thanks!» [Quelle](https://www.patreon.com/noclip)
+Plus join us** live for a Q&A every month**. **Plus: **Early Access, Behind-the-Scenes Video Library, Bonus Scenes, Bonus Podcasts, Discord Access, Patron Posts, our love and thanks!» [^quote-twentyeight]

 #### Tier 5:

 Zitat: «$1,337 PER MONTH: If you are an organization or studio that would like to support the work we do we offer this level which will **cover most of our studio’s rent for a month**.
-In return we’ll film **a special thank you video** for you or your team, give you a **shout out on every podcast & stream we produce that month** and add your name, headshot or logo to our **studio's wall of benefactors**. **Plus: **Your name in the credits, Monthly Live Q&A, Early Access, Behind-the-Scenes Video Library, Bonus Scenes, Bonus Podcasts, Discord Access, Patron Posts, our love and thanks!» [Quelle](https://www.patreon.com/noclip)
+In return we’ll film **a special thank you video** for you or your team, give you a **shout out on every podcast & stream we produce that month** and add your name, headshot or logo to our **studio's wall of benefactors**. **Plus: **Your name in the credits, Monthly Live Q&A, Early Access, Behind-the-Scenes Video Library, Bonus Scenes, Bonus Podcasts, Discord Access, Patron Posts, our love and thanks!» [^quote-twentynine]

 Wie man an diesem Beispiel deutlich sieht, erhält ein Patron eine Vielzahl an «Goodies», die es ihm ermöglichen noch tiefer mit dem Content des Anbieters zu interagieren.
 Man erhält also nicht nur den Content der ohnehin produziert wird, sondern dazu noch Bonus-Content, der den Preis zu rechtfertigen versucht.